Unbased rational homotopy theory: a Lie algebra approach

-and hence $\tilde{p}$ is surjective.
-Further, Lemma \ref{lemma_Key} shows that $\tilde{i}$ is a weak equivalence.
-The composition $f=\tilde{p}\circ\iota$ provides the desired decompositions depending upon the choice of weak equivalence in the original decomposition.
-To see this for the first statement, it is necessary to show that $\tilde{p}$ is a weak equivalence.
-It is, therefore, sufficient to show that $i_\mathfrak{h}\circ\hatL (i)$ is a weak equivalence since it then follows from the two of three property.
-To this end, choose $i$ in the original factorisation to be a weak equivalence and the result follows; hence the first factorisation is proven.
-For the second factorisation choose $p$ to be the weak equivalence in the original factorisation.
-This ensures that $\iota$ is a weak equivalence because the rest of the morphisms in the commutative square $\hatL (p)$, $i_\mathfrak{g}$, and $\tilde{i}$ are weak equivalences. \end{proof}
+For the first statement, it is necessary to show that $(\rho,\epsilon )$ is a weak equivalence.
+It is, therefore, sufficient to show that $i_\mathfrak{h}\circ\hatL (j)$ is a weak equivalence, since it then follows from the two of three property.
+To this end, choose $j$ in the original factorisation to be a weak equivalence and the result follows.

+For the second factorisation, choose $p$ to be the weak equivalence in the original factorisation.
+This ensures that $(\iota,\beta )$ is a weak equivalence because the rest of the morphisms in the commutative square $\hatL (p)$, $i_\mathfrak{g}$, and $(\tilde{\iota},\gamma )$ are weak equivalences. \end{proof}

+\begin{remark} It is possible that the factorisations proven to exist in Lemma \ref{lemma_factorise} could be given more directly.
+One (standard) method would be to define analogues of the $n$-disk and $n$-sphere in the category $\curvedLie_*$.
+The author notes he has not investigated this approach. \end{remark}

 One lift is given by the definition of the classes of morphism in the model structure.
 Therefore, it is only necessary to prove that all cofibrations have the left lifting property with respect to all acyclic fibrations.